-Anyone can talk to anyone at this company.
-There are no hierarchical hoops to jump through just to get a question answered or make a suggestion.
-Additionally, we don’t hide our work, toiling away in secret lest someone see the drafts, false-starts, and failed attempts and shut us down.
-Instead, we cultivate a supportive environment in which we can all share regularly.
+Anyone can talk to anyone at CSNW.
+There are no hierarchical hoops to jump through just to get a question answered or offer a suggestion.
+We also avoid perfecting our work before sharing it.
+Instead, we cultivate a safe, supportive environment for works in progress and their creators.

 We deal honestly and directly with each other and our clients.
 And we do it kindly.
-Experience has proven that the effort it takes to communicate with care is a direct investment in our culture and work product, paying dividends in the form of trust, creativity, collaboration, and more.
-Besides... so-called ‘brutal honesty’?
-If it’s brutal, it isn’t entirely honest.
+Experience has shown that the effort it takes to communicate with care is a direct investment in our culture and work product, paying dividends in the form of trust, creativity, collaboration, and more.

-As a fully remote group, we make a point of hiring folks who can prioritize their work for themselves.
-Our management approach is collaborative, and our default communication style is asynchronous, so that we’re all free to work when and where it suits us.
+As a remote team, we make a point of hiring people who can prioritize their work for themselves.
+Our management approach is collaborative.
+Our default communication style is asynchronous, which frees us to work when and where it suits us.
 We’re biased toward action; we take initiative.

-We’re in this together.
-That’s why we share victories and setbacks as a team.
-We celebrate each other’s successes.
-We gently help each other to learn from our failures.
+We share victories and setbacks as a team, celebrating each other’s successes and gently helping each other to learn from failures.
 Our unity fosters accountability.
 We don’t hide mistakes here.
-We own them, knowing as we do that our teammates will give us grace to grow.
+We own them, knowing as we do that our teammates will allow us the space to learn and grow.

-We believe work is most fulfilling when it’s balanced with the rest of life.
-So we actively eschew hustle culture and applaud each other when we step away to attend the school play or take a walk when the outside world beckons.
-But flexibility isn’t just about when we work; it’s also how we work.
-We avoid marrying our ideas, we take an agile approach, and we don’t allow ourselves to be ruled by the sunk cost fallacy.
+We actively eschew hustle culture and applaud each other when we step away to attend the school play or take a walk.
+But balance isn’t just about when we work; it’s also how we work.
+We avoid marrying our ideas, take an agile approach, and reject the tyranny of the sunk cost fallacy.

 We respect, learn from, and teach each other.
 There are no lone geniuses here.
 While we appreciate talent, we believe it’s amplified by remaining teachable.
-Similarly, we understand modesty but believe everyone has gifts to share, and we encourage our teammates to do so.
+Similarly, we understand modesty but believe everyone has unique gifts and perspectives to share, and we encourage that sharing.

 We freely admit to being vaguely uncool.